Answers to Your Questions About Oncology Consulting and Cancer Program Planning

-A key point of differentiation is that when you select The Oncology Group, you get senior consultants, each of whom has “walked the talk”.
+A key point of differentiation is that when you select The Oncology Group, you get senior consultants, each of whom has "talked the talk and walked the walk".
 That is, they have served as oncology administrators in community or academic centers.
 The Oncology Group partners and senior consultants are not salesmen, who then punt to junior associates to fulfill your contract.

 The Oncology Group has designed a short-term program profile and benchmarking option to inventory services and program components.
 This introductory service module is designed to enable a cancer program to compare and benchmark its volumes, physician demand and referral patterns, facilities and patient satisfaction with cancer programs of similar size.
 This brief, but thorough, diagnostic review identifies internal strengths and weaknesses, as well assessing marketplace threats and opportunities.
 Our introductory service can assist your staff in assessing whether it operates with an effective combination of leadership, vision, and resources.
 These short-term engagements can be completed in three weeks with a minimum investment from the institution.
-Call us to discuss the value and impact of this limited diagnostic that can culminate in a brief, but tailored cancer program development plan.
+Call us to discuss the value and impact of this limited engagement that can culminate in a brief, but tailored cancer program development plan.

 A cancer program Strategic Plan describes the program's goals.
 Most strategic plans detail:

 - Current patient volume and referral data